Trantienloc2411/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

    - modify Tea to 'Green Tea'

 1. In countries array check if 'Ethiopia' exists in the array if it exists print 'ETHIOPIA'.
 If it does not exist add to the countries list.
-1. In the webTechs array check if Sass exists in the array and if it exists print 'Sass is a CSS preprocess'.
+1. In the web_techs array check if Sass exists in the array and if it exists print 'Sass is a CSS preprocess'.
 If it does not exist add Sass to the array and print the array.
 1. Concatenate the following two variables and store it in a fullStack variable.

    ```js